ndsurgenor/east-street/README.md

 ![Admin](static/images/readme/features-admin.png)

-- An admin area accessible via the [following link](https://east-street-bc0671035c95.herokuapp.com/admin) which is only accessible by typing the address i.e. not direct link is provided to users of the site
+- An admin area accessible via https://east-street-bc0671035c95.herokuapp.com/admin which can only be accessed by typing the address i.e. no direct link is provided to users of the site
 - Username and password details must be entered to gain access and will only admit those designated as administrators
 - A link named 'Bookings' provided in the lefthand menu allows the admin to view all entries on the database